Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Keep making payments on your old card until your transfer is complete.

 - Start paying off your debt with no interest while the introductory period lasts.

 How to manage a business balance transfer credit card

 So you got a business balance transfer credit card.
 What’s next?
 Here are a few things to keep in mind when managing your card:

 - Confirm your balance transfer has been processed.
-Many business balance transfer credit cards take up to 14 days for a balance transfer request to be processed.
-After two weeks have passed, call your old credit card issuers to make sure they’ve been paid off by your new credit card provider.
+Many business balance transfer credit cards take up to 14 days to process a balance transfer request.
+After two weeks, call your old credit card issuers to make sure they’ve been paid off by your new credit card provider.

 - Make timely payments.
-A lot of credit card providers allow you to sign up for autopay, which makes paying your credit card bill one less thing you have to add to your business’s monthly to-do list.
+A lot of credit card providers allow you to sign up for autopay, making paying your credit card bill one less thing on your business’s monthly to-do list.

 - Avoid using your card to make new purchases.
-If you got the business balance transfer credit card in order to pay off your business’s debt faster and more cheaply, then try to avoid using the card for new purchases until after you’ve paid down the balance.
+If you got the business balance transfer credit card to pay off your business’s debt faster and more cheaply, try to avoid using the card for new purchases until after you’ve paid down the balance.

 - Avoid fees.
 Many credit card providers charge late and returned payment fees, as well as fees on cash advances, foreign transactions and balance transfers.
-Read the terms and conditions of the credit card you end up with to make sure you understand all of the costs you could incur.
+Read the terms and conditions of the credit card to understand the costs you could incur.

 - Contact customer service.
 Keep an eye on your bill, and reach out to your credit card provider if you notice any problems.